Water Softener Installation Cost

 If you have old plumbing systems, you may need to budget for some small modifications to enable the installation of your water softener.
 This will increase the overall price.

-Water Hardness Level
+Hard Water Level

 Your water softener must comply with certain building regulations and water bylaws to ensure that it is safe, effective, and compliant in the UK.